Speedy Ortiz: Foil Deer (2015–2017)

 Foil Deer also earned the band the title of Noisey's Artist of the Year for 2015.
 On the band, Noisey said: "They exist to give back to their community.
 They exist to empower you.
 They exist to make you put your fist in the air.
 The band embodies what the genre of punk rock started out as—powerful guitars and a dominant stage presence—but have also brought along the bold message that no matter who you are or what you’re feeling, you’re OK."

 In support of the record, the band toured extensively in North America and Europe tours supported by artists including Mitski, Alex G, Downtown Boys, Palehound, Krill, and Trust Fund as well as embarking on co-headline dates with Ex Hex, The Good Life, and Hop Along.
 The band also made appearances at Outside Lands, Forecastle Festival, and Riot Fest.

 In December 2015, the band embarked on an all-ages benefit tour with 100% of net proceeds to the Girls Rock Camp Foundation, "a non-profit that generates funding for camps designed to help girls develop real-world skills and artistic expression through musical collaboration".
 On May 9, 2016, the band announced the Foiled Again EP featuring remixes from Lizzo, Lazerbeak, and Open Mike Eagle and outtakes from Foil Deer.
 The EP included the track "Death Note", which took its name from the eponymous manga/anime series.
+That September, their song Plough was used as the weather music for episode 94 of Welcome to Night Vale.